-Riot Games has kickstarted VALORANT’s Esports scene with the announcement of the championship tour that will let teams all over the world compete with each other in an open qualifier style.
+Riot Games has kickstarted VALORANT’s Esports scene with the announcement of the 2021 VCT, which will let teams all over the world compete with each other in an open qualifier style.

-In the beginning, Riot hinted that they wanted to stay away from meddling with the Esports scene too much as they wanted the scene to grow organically.
-However, all of that was thrown out of the window with the announcement of the Championship tour.
+In the beginning, Riot hinted that they wanted to avoid meddling with the VALORANT Esports scene too much, as they wanted the scene to grow organically.
+However, all of that was thrown out of the window with the announcement of the championship tour.

 For the first time, VALORANT players in the Oceanic region will be able to compete for an opportunity to play at the international level.
-The tournament, beginning February, will run in three stages – Stage 01, Stage 02, and Stage 03.
-Each stage will end with a Regional Finals which in turn will culminate in the Oceania Championship.
-Each stage offers a $10,000 AUD prize pool for the top 8 teams, and the Championship an additional $20,000 AUD prize pool.
+The tournament, beginning in February, will run in three stages: Stage 01, Stage 02, and Stage 03.
+Each stage will end with a regional final, which in turn will culminate in the Oceania Championship.
+Each stage offers an AUD 10,000 prize pool for the top 8 teams, and the Championship offers an additional AUD 20,000 prize pool.

-The 2021 VALORANT Oceania Tour begins with the VALORANT Challengers OCE-Stage 01 Open Qualifier running from 10/2– 14/2.
+The 2021 VALORANT Oceania Tour begins with the VALORANT Challengers OCE-Stage 01 Open Qualifier running from February 2–February 14, 2021.
 Registrations are now open to teams composed of residents of Oceania.
 Players can find more information on registration, eligibility, and the tournament here.

-LPL’s founder and Managing Director, Duane Mutu, is excited to be bringing more international opportunities to Oceania-based players.
-“To be kicking off the year partnering with Riot Games to bring Oceania official Valorant pathways is phenomenal.
-LPL are excited to be offering an international avenue for our region’s players in 2021 and to be showcasing teams through broadcast for fans of VALORANT worldwide.”
+LPL’s founder and managing director, Duane Mutu, is excited to bring more international opportunities to Oceania-based players.
+“To be kicking off the year by partnering with Riot Games to bring Oceania official VALORANT pathways is phenomenal.
+LPL is excited to be offering an international avenue for our region’s players in 2021 and to be showcasing teams through broadcast for fans of VALORANT worldwide.”